astronova001/ChadStock-RL-Powered-Trading-with-Sentiment-Analysis-For-Risk-Management/readme.md

 ---

-# ChadStock: RL-Based Predictive Trading with Sentiment Risk Management and Backtesting
+# ChadStock: RL-Powered Trading with Sentiment and Risk Management

 ## Overview